-Advising and Counseling
+Advising

-Every incoming student is assigned an advisor from either the student's program of study or the Office of Student Success.
-A student may also request a specific advisor from his/her program.
+Every incoming student is assigned a faculty advisor from the student's program of study or a staff advisor from the Office of Student Success.
+A student may also request a specific advisor from his/her program by completing the change of advisor form available online in My Degree within My Maine Guide.